mydobie/skipMenu/README.md

 ## Node

-The only requirement is that development system has Node.js installed.
+The only requirement is that your development system has Node.js installed.
 You can verify you have node installed by running `node -v` in a terminal.

 NOTE: The development tools require a node version listed in the `engines` section of the `package.json` file.